Zaki070/Batch-Data-Engineering/readme.md

 ## Pipeline Workflow <a name="Pipeline"></a>
 ### User Purchase Data
-* The user purchase data is extracted from an OLTP database and loaded into the Redshift data warehouse.
-* AWS S3 is used as storage for use with AWS Redshift Spectrum(data lakehouse)
-* With Redshift Spectrum the data can be queried directly from s3 on Redshift by creating an external schema with the help of AWS Glue.
+* The user purchase data is extracted from an OLTP database and ingested into the Redshift data warehouse.
+AWS S3 serves as the storage solution, enabling integration with AWS Redshift Spectrum for a data lakehouse approach.
+By utilizing Redshift Spectrum, data can be queried directly from S3 on Redshift through the creation of an external schema, facilitated by AWS Glue.

 ### Movie Review Data
-* The movie review data is loaded into a staging area in an s3 bucket  where it can be directly accessed by AWS EMR.
+* The movie review data is initially loaded into a staging area within an S3 bucket, where it becomes accessible to AWS EMR.
+Alongside this data, a Spark script is executed to perform basic text classification.
+After processing, the classified data is stored back into the S3 bucket.
-* The data is loaded along side a spark script
-* The spark script performs basic text classification on the data and loads it back to the s3 bucket

 ### User Behaviour Metric Table
-* The transformed movie review data and the user_purchase data are joined in Redshift to get the user_behaviour metric table
+* In Redshift, the processed movie review data is combined with the user purchase data to generate the user_behavior_metric table.
+This table provides valuable insights by merging these two data sources.

 ## Terraform setup <a name="Terraform"></a>
 ![Terraform Plan](https://github.com/Alero-Awani/Batch-data-engineering-project/blob/master/images/terraform_visual.png?raw=true)